Authorization Letter Samples for Bank

 Authorization letter to the bank for direct debit

-An authorization letter for direct debit is a formal document that empowers a third party to deduct funds from your account for specific transactions.
+This letter is a formal document that empowers a third party to deduct funds from your account for specific transactions.
 These deductions often pertain to bill payments or deposits, or as specified in the letter.

 Authorization letter for a loan application on your behalf